pswhdev/parenting_in_munich/README.md

 ##### Profile Photo:

 The users can choose a photo of up to 2MB to upload as their profile photo.
-This photo is then automatically converted to webp by using the [Python Imaging Library (PIL)](https://pypi.org/project/pillow/) and stored on the [Cloudinary website](https://cloudinary.com/users/register_free).
+This photo is then automatically converted to WebP by using the [Python Imaging Library (PIL)](https://pypi.org/project/pillow/) and stored on the [Cloudinary website](https://cloudinary.com/users/register_free).

 If the selected image is larger than 2MB there is a popup window warning about the size limit.